 Yes, we abide by the Major League Hacking Code of Conduct.

 Yes!
 VolHacks is not just software!
 The Hardware Lab is an area where you can borrow hardware you need to create your hack, using your government issued ID.
 Feel free to bring your own hardware or send suggestions on what feel you would like to use.
 You can review a list of hardware lab here.

 Nope, we are not a lock-in.
 We realize that 36 hours is a long time, and that some people might have other commitments during that time.
 Feel free to stay and leave as you choose.

 You will definitely need your laptop, phone, their chargers, as well as a valid government issued ID.
-Feel free to also bring along a sleeping bag, and we recommend some comfortable clothes.

 You are not limited to what you can make, hack, or build for the hackathon except for the following restrictions:

 Feel free to email us at [email protected] if interested in our event, sponsoring with us, or with any other questions!